rl-starbound/rl_belterdungeons/README.md

 * deterministic pseudo-random generation, allowing folks with the same mod sets to share coordinates;
 * difficulty that scales with the star system in which the asteroid belt resides;
 * randomly generated space quests with quest locations in the new dungeons;
-* quest location objects to allow players to enable quest generation in their own dungeons
+* quest location objects to allow players to enable quest generation in their own bases.

 For the initial release of this mod, the dungeons included will be enhanced variations of most of the space encounters in the base game.
 I plan to extend this mod by adding packs of original asteroid belt dungeons over time, but also hope that other mod authors will be inspired to do likewise.